jellAIfish/neuralLace/README.md

-# neuralLace
+# Neural Lace

 ## Why
-If you asked us `Why are you building a closed source neural lace?`.
+If u asked us `Why are u building a closed source neural lace?`.
 We would respond using [Hunter's Principle](https://youtu.be/lsFYMO4dfhc).

 Right now there are 4 contradictory approaches to building super human level AI.